NJIT-Highlander-Racing-Electrical/Steering-Angle-Pedal-Sensors/README.md

 ## Potential Hardware Solutions

-* Analog Hall effect sensors and magnets on the wheel and pedals that detect their positions.
-The analog values can be mapped from 0-100% for the pedals or from -90 to +90 degrees for the steering wheel.
+* Honeywell RTY060 (2x) and Honeywell RTY180 (1x) for both pedals and steering wheel

+## Software

+* We can put these on the car, find the true range of motion of the pedals and wheel, and set these as the software endpoints (0-100%)